jaysoo/jaysoo.ca/_posts/2014-01-20-semantic-angularjs-directives.md

 ### 3. Imperative vs Declarative Views

-I will argue that our little HTML is somewhat imperative in that we are changing the program state (read mode) through the expression inside the `ng-click` attribute.
+Our little HTML is imperative in that we are changing the program state (read mode) through the expression inside the `ng-click` attribute.
 This is going against the spirit of Angular, which encourages declarative programming over imperative programming.